CRM software is the most important relationship-building tool that a sales professional has.

 Best CRMs for Email Communication

 So the question is, which CRMs have the best email capabilities?
 More importantly, which of these platforms is right for your company?
-The following seven CRMs have made email an integral part of their feature sets.
+The following eight CRMs have made email an integral part of their feature sets.
 Read through the descriptions of each to determine the right fit for your organization.

 Nutshell is a sneaky powerful CRM and sales automation platform that’s “simple enough for any team, sophisticated enough for any business.”
 This mantra applies to the software’s email capabilities as well.